Michael Weller: Career

 The director Alan Schneider, who was an early collaborator with the playwrights Samuel Beckett and Edward Albee, saw a London run-through of Weller's play Moonchildren, and brought it to the Arena Stage in Washington then to Broadway.
 Moonchildren subsequently had an acclaimed run off-Broadway at the Theatre de Lys in 1973 and 1974.
 Schneider also staged Weller's play Loose Ends at the Arena Stage then on Broadway at Circle in the Square Theatre.

 His play Spoils of War was adapted as a screenplay and became the TV film In Spite of Love.
 Kate Nelligan played the part of Elise in both.

 In 2017 Brandeis University honored Weller with the university's Brandeis Creative Arts Award.
 The university invited him to write a new play and suggested it might explore issues regarding freedom of speech.
 The university had recently received the papers of the social-satirist and stand-up comedian Lenny Bruce.
 Weller researched the library's collection of the Bruce papers, and began to write his play Buyer Beware, a play that poses the question: If Lenny Bruce were to come back, and book a gig on a campus of today, what would happen?

 He is described as writing with insight and objectivity about characters who came of age in the time of the war in Vietnam, and he has also written plays that are more personal and deal with matters of the heart.

 Weller has been active in the Dramatists Guild of America, battling for the rights of playwrights.
 He has served as President of the Writers Guild Initiative from 2011 to 2018.

 Teaching and mentoring

 Weller is one of the founders of the Cherry Lane Theatre's acclaimed Mentor Project, which pairs pre-eminent playwrights with emerging playwrights for a season-long mentorship.
 In 2005, the Broken Watch Theatre Company in New York named its performance space the Michael Weller Theatre "in honor of his tremendous accomplishments".
 The theater closed in 2008.

 Weller was a faculty member at The New School for Drama in New York City until 2020.
-He now teaches theatre adaptation at HB Studio.